 The Ruth and Harold Chenven Foundation gives unrestricted cash awards to individual artists for the continuation of their work.
 Grantees are selected by a panel of judges consisting of artists and art professionals, many of whom are previous recipients of an RHCF grant.
 Artists have told us that our grants have made a significant impact on their ability to continue existing work and undertake new projects.
 We take great pride in the fact that many of our grantees have gone on to receive increased public recognition and appreciation.
-Some have work in the permanent collections of prestigious museums including the Smithsonian and the Metropolitan Museum of Art, while others are exhibited in numerous local museums and public spaces across the United States.
-The Foundation is honored to have provided grants to close to 200 artists, working in a variety of media, as they continue to enrich our culture, communities, and lives.
+Some have work in the permanent collections of major museums including the Smithsonian and the Metropolitan Museum of Art, while others are exhibited in numerous state and local museums and public spaces across the United States.
+The Foundation is honored to have provided grants to over 200 artists, working in a variety of media, as they continue to enrich our culture, communities, and lives.

 The mission of the Foundation is to support the work of artists living and working in the United States and to foster a greater public appreciation for the arts.
 The Ruth and Harold Chenven Foundation was started in 1982 as a 501(c)(3) charitable corporation.